 Some people in receipt of DLA in certain parts of the country have already been invited to claim PIP.
 These are:

-- Claimants on fixed period DLA awards for renewal
+- claimants on fixed period DLA awards due for a renewal

 - DLA claimants reporting a change in their condition

-There are other welfare benefit changes not mentioned above, to discover more about these please see the Welfare Reform booklet in the downloads section (see below).
+There are other welfare benefit changes described below and in the Welfare Reform booklet in the Documents section.